 Addressing issues involving the built environment is one of the easiest and most effective ways of reducing violence in the workplace.
 Introducing enhanced security procedures, such as electronic entry systems and close circuit cameras, should help security personnel to better control who has access to the psychiatric unit.

-Installing a panic button solution can also help to improve staff and patient safety.
+Installing a panic button solution in the psych ward can also help to improve staff and patient safety.
 When a panic button is activated, it sends the user’s location straight to security personnel.
 This allows nurses, doctors and support staff to summon help quickly and silently if they feel threatened or experience violent behavior.

 Improved training is an important way to tackle violence in the workplace and reduce the prevalence of patient assaults.
 Staff members should be trained in de-escalation techniques, self-defense and communication.